fake-news-detector/api/README.md

 ```
 {
+  verified: null | { category_id: int },
   robot: [{ category_id: int, chance: float }],
   people: [{ category_id: int, count: int }]
 }
 ```

+The `verified` key is only present if the given url is listed on one of our [manually verified links](https://github.com/fake-news-detector/api/blob/master/src/data/verified_list.rs).
+When present, this value should be used over robot and people's guesses.

 To insert a new vote, use this call: